Joey Newby

-Joseph Eric Newby (born March 8, 1982, in Soldotna, Alaska) is a professional baseball pitcher who is currently with the Amarillo Sox.
+Joseph Eric Newby (born March 8, 1982) is an American professional baseball pitcher who is currently with the Amarillo Sox.
 Newby attended Colorado State University–Pueblo.

 Professional career

 Oakland Athletics

 Newby started his career in 2004, joining the Rookie-Level affiliate of the Oakland Athletics, the AZL Athletics of the Arizona League.
 Newby went 2–3 with a 4.04 ERA and 46 strikeouts.

 In Newby was promoted to the Vancouver Canadians of the Northwest League.
 There he compiled a record of 5–5 in 15 starts with a 4.29 ERA.